Day 359-365 / 365 Days of Fulfillment Blog

 “Focus on ‘here’, rather than the ‘there’ “

-The key is to balance these long term pursuits of great accomplishment and satisfaction without ignoring the blessings and joy of the present day.
+The key is to balance these long term pursuits of great accomplishment and satisfaction while consuming the blessings and joy of the present day.
 The present day and how we approach it, is the true indicator of our well-being; looking ahead diminishes the joy, connections and happiness we could be embracing now, and as a result, prevents ourselves from being truly happy with what we have, compared to what we hope to become or achieve.

 This balance is incredibly difficult for ambitious people, as the thrill of the next great challenge or venture is a large part of what wakes us up motivated, but again, without the ability to engage in the now, we drastically limit our ability to perform optimally and miss out on an incredibly large aspect of true happiness.

 Be aware of the challenges that drive you, use them as inspiration to propel you forward, but never at the expense of the greatest gift we are given, which is life in the current moment.
 Life in the current moment is where the people you love are around, the health you cherish are high and where gratitude thrives.
+Who knows if we’ll have this in the future.

 360/365 – December 27